Combinatorics of orbit configuration spaces: Symmetric arrangements

 Recall that the compactly supported Euler characteristic is additive with respect to decompositions $X = Z\cup U$ where $Z$ is closed and $U$ is its open complement.
 Other invariants with this property are called \emph{cut-paste} invariants, or \emph{generalized Euler characteristics}.
 The Grothendieck ring of varieties $K_0$ provides the universal example of such an invariant: it is generated by isomorphism classes of varieties, subject to the relation

 whenever $Z$ is closed in $X$, and $[X]\cdot[Y]=[X\times Y]$.
 Every generalized Euler characteristic with values in some ring $R$ can be identified with a homomorphism $K_0\to R$.
 The class $[X]$ associated to a variety $X$ is called \emph{the motive of $X$}.
-The following equality generalizes the second author's proof of Proposition 4.2 in \cite{farb-wolfson}.
+The following equality generalizes a proof by the second author which appeared in Proposition 4.2 of \cite{farb-wolfson}.
 Again, we assume that $S$ is nonempty for simplicity; an analogous statement can be made when $S$ is empty.

 \begin{theorem}[\textbf{Motive of orbit configuration space}] Assume that $S\neq\emptyset$.
 The motive of the complement $\M(G,X)$ factors as

 \end{theorem} The universality of the motive now implies a long list of numerical identities, for example: \begin{itemize} \item Let $\chi_c$ be the compactly supported Euler characteristic.
 Then